amirzhad/Data_Science_Inria/readme.md

 * Convert the dataframes to list or array:
   * The patient dataframe is converted to list as list is faster for comparison
   * The pcr dataframe is converted to dictionary

+## Solution 2 (faster) - (not uploaded yet and will be uploaded if interested)
+* Using super fast string matching
+In this solution the tf-idf, N-Grams and Cosine similarity will be used to match the records (`TfidfVectorizer` and 'csr_matrix' libraries)